There’s a lot of money to be made in project management. But which industries pay the most?

 The job: Resources PMs work with farmers, mining, and oil companies to make the process of extracting and growing natural resources as efficient as possible by eliminating waste and improving communication.
 A successful project means overseeing the procurement of natural resources for efficient delivery to end consumers.

 Pros/cons: Resources project management offers plenty of opportunities to travel and be outdoors.
-Because of the specific processes related to each natural resource, background as an engineer in a given field (farming, mining, drilling) may be required to become a resources project manager.
+Because of the specific processes related to each natural resource, background as an engineer in a given field (farming, mining, drilling) may be required.

 Getting your lucrative PMP job

-Note: With the release of the 10th edition of the Project Management Institute’s Project Management Salary Survey last year, we updated this piece to reflect the latest salary information available.
-This information is based on almost 11,000 U.S. respondents, up from less than 9,700 respondents in the 2015 survey.
+Note: With the release of the 11th edition of the Project Management Institute’s Project Management Salary Survey this year, we updated this piece to reflect the latest salary information available.
+This information is based on almost 9,000 U.S. respondents, down slightly from the almost 11,000 respondents in the 2018 survey.

 Looking for Project Management software?
 Check out Capterra's list of the best Project Management software solutions.